changedown

 Editorial workflow automation:cn-136

-1 Author initiates edit Opens file, makes changes without attribution (4cn-147 minminutecn-149 no audit trail) Instant change tracking with author metadata viausingcn-150 LINE:HASH coordinates (under 1 second)
+1 Author initiates edit Opens file, makes changes without attribution (4cn-147-cn-148 minminutecn-149 no audit trail) Instant change tracking with author metadata viausingcn-150 LINE:HASH coordinates (under 1 second)

 2 Review Reviewer manually diffs versions (2-cn-1513 min per file) ChangeDownChangeDowncn-152 presents inline changes with author, date, and reason in secondscn-153